What to see

 After you have decided which way she spins, mentally try to make her spin the other way.
 Yes, this is possible.
 But difficult.
 It may help to blink, or to look a special features.
 People differ markedly here.
 While it may be very difficult to voluntarily flip the direction, it may also occur spontaneously.

-Note: Silhouettes are ambiguous – could turn either way and it would look exactly the same.
+Note: Silhouettes are ambiguous – they can turn either way and it would look exactly the same.

 But it is very difficult to flip the spin direction.
 Tick the checkbox “Spheres”.
 With a little effort, e.g. “lock hand to the spheres”, you can make the silhouette go either way too.